nhonvo/fresher-management-system/README.md

    2. Allow for easy exporting of performance data for further analysis.
    // csv
-3. Profile Customization
+3. Profile Customization _Nhon_
    1. Allow for custom fields to be added to student profiles to capture additional information that may be required.
    // add new table profile of student
-   2. Allow students to customize their profiles and manage their personal information.
+   2. Allow students to customize their profiles and manage their personal information. _Nhon_
    // edit profile.
 4. Communication (optional)
    1. Have the ability to send notifications to students regarding upcoming classes, training plans, and assessment deadlines.